espruino/EspruinoTools/README.md

   --storage fn:data.bin    : Write a file named 'fn' to Storage, must be used with --ohex --storage .boot0:-       : Store program code in the given Storage file (not .bootcde)

-  -f firmware.bin[:N]      : Update Espruino's firmware to the given file
+  -f firmware.bin[:N]      : Update Espruino's firmware to the given file.
-                               Espruino must be in bootloader mode.
+                               Must be a USB Espruino in bootloader mode (bluetooth is not currently supported).
                                Optionally skip N first bytes of the bin file.

 If no file, command, or firmware update is specified, this will act